-In terms of how this is implemented, there are two basic principles; firstly that the tenant has formal notice about what rights they are about to give away under this exclusion, and secondly a formal agreement to this after some time.
+In terms of how this contracting-out procedure is implemented, there are two basic principles; firstly, the tenant receives a formal notice about what rights they are about to give away under this exclusion—secondly, there is a formal agreement to this after some time.

-You have to be careful though that these are correctly implemented so that there is no wriggle-room for a tenant (or landlord) to argue afterwards that this exclusion is not valid, and therefore the usual benefits of the Landlord & Tenant Act 1954 still apply.
+You have to be careful that these are correctly implemented so that there is no wriggle room for a tenant (or landlord) to argue afterwards that this exclusion is not valid.
+Therefore the usual benefits of the Landlord & Tenant Act 1954 still apply.

 1. The Landlords ‘Warning Notice’

-It’s within a standard form in the original regulations, and issued before any actual lease or agreement for lease is entered into in this or a substantially similar form (you can purchase one here and see a sample here).
+It’s within a standard form in the original regulations and issued before any actual lease or agreement for lease is entered into in this or a substantially similar form (you can purchase one here and see a sample here).

-In short, this notice will formally notify the tenant that they’re about to give up security of tenure and rights at the end of this agreed lease, and therefore advise them that they take professional advice in the matter.
+In short, this notice will formally notify the tenant that they’re about to give up the security of tenure and rights at the end of this agreed lease, and therefore advise them that they take professional advice in the matter.

 The importance of getting this right can’t be stressed enough.
-The notice has not only got to be technically accurate, but then correctly issued and received by the tenant.
+The notice has not only got to be technically accurate but then correctly issued and received by the tenant.

 2. The Two Types of Tenant ‘Declaration’

 The tenant then has to formally reply to this ‘warning notice’ and accept the situation of all rights being excluded from the lease.

-If you want to push things through in under 14 days, which can be the case in lot of sudden renewals or lettings, then a ‘Statutory Declaration’ is required (you can purchase one here and see a sample here).
+If you want to push things through in under 14 days, which can be the case in many sudden renewals or lettings, then a ‘Statutory Declaration’ is required (you can purchase one here and see a sample here).

 3. The Lease Clause

-There needs to be a clause in the actual lease referring to this exclusion process, again a standard piece of wording referring to the original landlord’s Warning Notice, the actual Declaration afterwards and whether this was Simple or Statutory, and the ultimate agreement of the tenant to this.
+There needs to be a clause in the actual lease referring to this exclusion process, again a standard piece of wording referring to the original landlord’s Warning Notice, the actual Declaration afterwards and whether this was Simple or Statutory, and the ultimate agreement the tenant to this.